For program contact information, please visit this website.

-The Department of Mechanical and Industrial Engineering (MIE) offers the Master of Science in Data Analytics Engineering in order to meet the current and projected demand for a workforce trained in analytics.
+The Department of Mechanical and Industrial Engineering (MIE) offers the Master of Science in Data Analytics Engineering to meet the current and projected workforce demands.
 This degree program offers students an opportunity to train for industry jobs or to acquire rigorous analytical skills and research experience to prepare for a doctoral program in health, security, and sustainability at Northeastern University.
-While the core courses for this program are offered by the College of Engineering, elective courses can be chosen from diverse disciplines spread across various colleges at Northeastern.
-The MS degree in data analytics engineering is designed to enable the graduating students to address the growing need for professionals who are trained in advanced data analytics and can transform large streams of data into understandable and actionable information for the purpose of making decisions.
-The key sectors that require analytics professionals include healthcare, smart manufacturing, supply chain and logistics, national security, defense, banking, finance, marketing, and human resources.
+While the core courses for this program are offered by the College of Engineering, students can choose elective courses from diverse disciplines spread across various colleges at Northeastern.
+The MS degree in data analytics engineering is designed to train students with engineering, science, mathematics, and statistics backgrounds as advanced data analytics professionals and researchers who can transform large streams of data into understandable and actionable information for the purpose of making decisions.
+The key sectors that require analytics professionals include healthcare, smart manufacturing, supply chain and logistics, national security, defense, banking, finance, marketing, human resources, and sports.

-The Master of Science in Data Analytics Engineering is designed to help students acquire knowledge and skills to:
+The Master of Science in Data Analytics Engineering program helps students acquire knowledge and skills to:

-- Discover opportunities to improve systems, processes, and enterprises through data analytics
+- Discover opportunities to improve products, processes, systems, and enterprises through data analytics

 - Apply optimization, statistical, and machine-learning methods to solve complex problems involving large data from multiple sources

-- Collect and store data from a variety of sources, including Internet of Things (IoT), an integrated network of devices and sensors, customer touch points, processes, social media, and people
+- Process and explore data from a variety of sources, including Internet of Things (IoT), an integrated network of devices and sensors, customer touch points, processes, social media, and people

-- Use tools and methods for data mining, big-data algorithms, and data visualization to generate reports for analysis and decision making
+- Use tools and methods for data mining, big data processing, and data visualization to generate reports for analysis and decision making

 - Create integrated views of data collected from multiple sources of an enterprise